 You can reduce your exceptions by ensuring your fleet creates accurate GPS records and drivers complete their daily logs correctly.

 Click on the truck number from the exception to get onto the Trucks tab with the truck selected.
 Click the Edit button and edit the details of the truck.
 Select the correct odometer unit for the truck and click Save.
 All odometer readings for the truck will now be interpreted in the selected units.

 Mileage is reported as ‘unknown’ when daily logs have mileage for a truck but there is no matching GPS data.

 Mileage data was entered into the daily log but no matching GPS record for the vehicle could be found.

 You can click on each of the odometer readings to link the reading to the correct driver log.
 When looking at a driver log you can switch to the Trip Sheet tab to see the GPS record for the driver on that day.

-A. Simply plug the DashLink device into the diagnostic port of the truck and configure the vehicle using the BigRoad Mobile App.
+Simply plug the DashLink device into the diagnostic port of the truck and configure the vehicle using the BigRoad Mobile App.
 See the DashLink Install Guide for complete details.
-When driving a DashLink equipped truck, you must have your driver card and inspection instructionsreadily available in case you’re pulled in for a roadside inspection.
+When driving a DashLink equipped truck, you must have your driver card and inspection instructions (ELD Driver Card - AOBRD Driver Card) readily available in case you’re pulled in for a roadside inspection.
 These cards provide the inspector with information on the DashLink device and step-by-step instructions for how to view your logs.